Published: August 12, 2020 | Last Updated: August 28, 2025

-Film props are objects that are written into your film’s story that you need to create the world of the film.
-When it comes to renting cheap (i.e., affordable) film props, you’re mainly limited by your location, with most of the best rental houses operating out of big cities.
-But if you’re looking to buy film props outright, there are solid resources online like eBay, Amazon, Etsy, Omega Cinema Props, Modernica Props, and a few others.
+Film props are objects written into your film’s story that you need to create the world of the film.
+When renting cheap (i.e., affordable) film props, you’re limited by location, with most of the best rental houses operating out of big cities.
+But solid resources like eBay, Amazon, Etsy, Omega Cinema Props, Modernica Props, and others exist if you’re looking to buy film props outright.

-Think about the snowglobe and the sled from Citizen Kane; the knife from Psycho; the hoverboard from Back to the Future; the lightsaber from Star Wars; all the guns and cars from your favorite action movies; even the horse head in the bed from The Godfather counts!
+Think about the snowglobe and the sled from Citizen Kane, the knife from Psycho, the hoverboard from Back to the Future, the lightsaber from Star Wars, all the guns and cars from your favorite action movies, and even the horse head in the bed from The Godfather counts!

 Why are film props important?